Roy-Hu/OCSS/README.md

 ```bash
 reboot
 ```
-- Login details (if prompted):
-  - **User:** `root`
-  - **Password:** `,l;'

 ---

 ## **Main code**
 The repository is structured into three main components: State, System, and Ryu.

- - State: state.go is where users can implement state-based algorithms to manage actions on the optical switch.
-The state_controller.go automatically monitors triggers defined by the switch, performs the corresponding actions, and handles state transitions.

  - Ryu: Located in the ryu_backend, this component contains the code responsible for managing forwarding rules and handling ocs connection changes.